xrrocha/tikrana-bank/notes/02-entity-classes.md

 trust ourselves to carefully craft integrity-preserving client code, right?).

-However, as we'll see later on, when the `name` participates of some other structure (such as a `Map<Name, Bank>` used to guarantee bank name uniqueness, for instance), the `renameTo` operation will need to take care of verifying the new name is not a duplicate _and_ replacing the old name iweth the new one in the map.
+However, as we'll see later on, when the `name` participates of some other structure (such as a `Map<Name, Bank>` used to guarantee bank name uniqueness, for instance), the `renameTo` operation will need to take care of verifying the new name is not a duplicate _and_ replacing the old name with the new one in the map.

-We wouldn't want our clients to be responsible for keeping things in sync or (worse yet!) to be able to subvert our cherished uniqueness-ensuring mechanism.
+We wouldn't want our clients to be responsible for keeping things in sync or (worse yet!) to subvert our cherished uniqueness-ensuring mechanism.

 [Previous: The `Entity` Interface](01-entity-interface.md)